 It is our mission to provide grants to improve the quality of Catholic education without discrimination of race, ethnicity or religion.
 Today, those programs are referred to the Tuition Scholarship and Teacher/Curriculum Development Grant Programs.

 The history of Hawaii Catholic schools dates back to 1840, when King Kamehameha III enacted a law designed to enforce education across the Hawaiian Islands.
-Today, 30 parish and private Catholic Schools on Oahu, Maui, Big Island and Kauai, serve nearly 7,000 students ranging from preschool through high school with various ethnic and religious backgrounds.
+Today, 26 parish and private Catholic Schools on Oahu, Maui, Big Island and Kauai, serve over 6,000 students ranging from preschool through high school with various ethnic and religious backgrounds.
 It is a system of schools that religiously, socially, racially and economically is one the most integrated educational systems in the world.

 Making Quality Catholic Education Possible